the-michael-toy/numbersix/README.txt

 make your own.
 Or you can wait until the next time I make a batch, and get one in a bottle with a label of great goodness.

-Speaking of the label, in exchange for hot sauce, Master of Line and Leverage Paul Soupiset designed the label.
-The sauce and the logo are both full of awesome, and that is the truth.

 I am always looking for excuses to use the hot sauce.
 Here is a short list of things the sauce makes better: